 This facility is a standard office and research facility.
-It will house both equipment that requires cooling, mechanical experimental facilities/laboratories that will discharge fluids, and personnel working in an office and lab environment.
-Wastewater discharges will be generated and sent as appropriate to the Argonne National Laboratory's sanitary or laboratory wastewater treatment plants.
-Since the majority of the building occupants are expected to be existing Argonne employees, net loading of the Argonne sewer systems is not anticipated, and modification of the Argonne NPDES permit is not expected.
-However, the project will require a sanitary and laboratory sewer IEPA "permit-toconnect", which requires a minimum three month IEPA review period.
+It will house both mechanical equipment that requires cooling, experimental facilities/laboratories that will discharge fluids, and personnel working in an office and lab environment.
+Wastewater discharges will be generated and sent as appropriate to the Argonne National Laboratory's laboratory or sanitary wastewater treatment plants.
 No process or sanitary sewer water shall be discharged to the stormwater system.
 Operational discharges from the laboratories will follow the appropriate Argonne standards.
+Construction stormwater will be managed in accordance with the IEPA Stormwater Pollution Prevention Plan (SWPPP) and the Notice of Intent (NOI).
 Operational stormwater will be managed where practical on the Argonne property through progressive management units such as bioswales, retention ponds, and bioswales.
 The stormwater management plan would include LEEDS criteria and incorporate the constructed management units.

-9. (?)
-Waste Management

-a) Construction or Demolition Waste
+- 9. (?)
+Waste Management - a) Construction or Demolition Waste f)